 Both of them jumped.

 Outside, a man with a bowler stood outside.
 He peered inside.
 “Maran and Galadin von Kasins?”
 He had a low, rumbling voice.
 Despite wearing a black suit that fit his broad shoulders perfectly, he had the appearance of a sailor with a deep tan and weathered lines on his face.
-His appearance reminded Galadin of Benard, though the new man was much older than Benard.
+His appearance reminded Galadin of Benard, though the new man was much older than Benard not any less attractive.

 Maran sighed and shot a glare at Galadin before she unlatched the door.
-“Last chance, don’t do this.”
+“Last chance.
+You don’t have to do this.”

 The other man opened the door with a bow.
 “Good evening, I am Kendrick bo Martin hio Kasin.
-I was sent out to escort you to the lovely Lily bo Martin.”
+I was sent out to escort you to the Tadame Lily bo Martin.”

 Galadin was surprised, it was rare for someone to leave the Kasin family to join another family and yet still remain within the city.
 The “bo” indicated that there was something about Kendrick and Lily that made them desirable to both families.

-The rattle of ran suddenly stopped.
+The rattle of rain suddenly stopped.
 Galadin looked around the carriage in surprise.
-It continued to rain everywhere including the top of the carriage, only the area around Kendrick was still.
+It continued to pour down everywhere including the top of the carriage, only the area around Kendrick was still.

 Galadin’s mother sighed dramatically.
 “Come on.”

 When it was his turn, Galadin hesitated.
 It was tradition to have a man help a woman out of carriages.
 He held out his hand and then pulled it back, unsure of how to ask.

 Kendrick smiled and kept his hand held out.